-Mr. Speaker, "another issue that I have previously raised is the need for Nunavut Housing Corporation to ensure that its programs for homeowners to access support for repairs and energy upgrades are also available to condo owners, as I believe that might help address the insurance issues."
+"Mr. Speaker, another issue that I have previously raised is the need for the Nunavut Housing Corporation to ensure that its programs for homeowners to access support for repairs and energy upgrades are also available to condo owners.
+I believe that this might also help to address the insurance issue.

-The government's recently released Nunavut 3000 housing strategy in indicates that the corporation will, "Support cooperative housing and condo corporations and redesign homeownership programs for people interested in purchasing new, affordable and market housing units.
-If the minister will commit to ensuring that this strategy will address the need to ensure that all condo corporations and owners can access the NHC home repair programs."
+The government's recently released Nunavut 3000 housing strategy in indicates that the corporation will '...support cooperative housing and condo corporations and redesign homeownership programs for people interested in purchasing new, affordable and market housing units.""
+I asked if the minister would "commit to ensuring that this strategy will address the need to ensure that condo corporations and owners can access the NHC's home repair programs..."
 The minister had indicated that he will definitely be looking into that.